toxidity-18/Plp-Software-Engineering-Course/SoftwareEssentials/MathematicalThinkingInCoding/Note.md

 ## Fundamentals concept of mathematical thinking .
 1) Logical reasoning and proof technique

- - ' Breaking big problem into smalls one , think clearly and logically and proving that ur solutions works '
+ - ' Breaking big problem into smalls one , think clearly and logically and proving that ur solutions works
+ - Logic is foundation of coding we use it in if, else, amd while statements
+ - Propositional : if a user if logged in : and has paid for the services he/she get premium content .
+ - Predicate : for all user with paid subscription allow download content .

+- Proof technique :
+- Direct proof : step by step reasoning .
+- Contradiction : think the opposite
+- Induction : ???